Muncy 4 RBIs for Dodgers in 7-4 win over Rangers and Lynn

 GOOD TO BE INSIDE

 At first pitch, it was 105 degrees outside with a heat index of 111.
 It was 72 degrees inside the new Texas stadium with the retractable roof closed.
-Heavy rain showers then moved through the area during the game.
+Heavy rain showers moved through the area during the game.

 UP NEXT

 Texas starter Kyle Gibson (1-3, 5.73) allowed 12 runs over 11 1-3 innings his last two starts.
-Tony Gonsolin, with 14 2-3 scoreless innings and 12 strikeouts in three starts for the Dodgers, will be called up for a spot start with Walker Buehler (blister) on the injured list.
+Dodgers spot starter Tony Gonsolin has 14 2-3 scoreless innings and 12 strikeouts in three starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports